conradakunga/Blog/_posts/2021-07-29-reducing-bugs-through-better-domain-design.md

 Note that the constructor is still taking a string as the parameter for the `emailAddress`, but then going on ahead to construct an `EmailAddress` object.

+Note also that we are no longer validating email here - it has been delegated to the `EmailAddress` type.

 ![](../images/2021/07/EmailAddress.png)

 Now this is unquestionably more code up front.
 What are the benefits?

 1. The `EmailAddress` type can be used in other parts of the domain, or even used in another application altogether.
 And as improvements are made and functionality is added (and bugs fixed!) the benefits trickle down.
-2. Any logic that receives an EmailAddress object knows what it is, and how to use it.
+2. Any logic that receives an `EmailAddress` object knows what it is, and how to use it.
 It does not need to perform any additional validations.
 3. The state of the object will always be correct

 So if in other parts of the application you have code like this: